anam-hossain/laravel-and-elasticsearch/README.md

 php artisan elastic:create-index
 ```

-The above command will create `world` index.
+The above command will create `countries` index.

 ## Push all data to ElasticSearch index